Molluscum Contagiosum

 Clinical features of molluscum contagiosum

 Typically, molluscum contagiosum results in the formation of multiple small papules with a waxy surface.
-They may possibly be clearly evident on the body especially on the eyelids.
+They might possibly be clearly evident on the body especially on the eyelids.
 Typically, scratching the lesions can make them worse as more and more lesions form along the line of scratching.
 This is a typical phenomenon called as Koebner phenomenon

 .